tinythings/bunkerbox/docs/config/runtime.md

 A runtime config tells Bunkerbox how to run a prepared image.

-The image config answers “how do we build the tool image?”
-The runtime config answers “how should this tool run on this machine?”
+The image config answers "how do we build the tool image?"
+The runtime config answers "how should this tool run on this machine?"

 During development, runtime configs live in `runtime/`.
 In a packaged install, they live under `/usr/share/bunkerbox/`.